How We Validate Skill Content: Fact-Checks, Meta-Skills, and Human Review

 This relates less to content accuracy and more to safety, but it matters for overall trust.
 A skill can be factually correct and still dangerous to use if, for example, it runs external scripts without verification.

-Every skill gets a calculated trust score, a number between 0 and 100 based on 6 metrics: code quality, permissions, data handling, publisher reputation, maintenance, and documentation.
+Every skill gets a calculated trust score, a number between 0 and 100 based on 6 metrics: code quality, permissions, data handling, publisher reputation, maintenance, and documentation, plus up to 10 bonus points from GitHub Verification.
 The score is displayed to users before installation so they know what they're working with.

 We have a separate detailed guide on how the trust score is calculated and how to improve it.
 See the Trust Score Guide.